rewyekha/azuredevopslabs/labs/vstsextend/parasoft/readme.md

 1. Pull Parabank code from GitHub.

-1. Build Parabank in VSTS using Maven.
+1. Build Parabank in Azure DevOps using Maven.

 1. Deploy (“release”) Parabank onto a VM in Azure.
 Simultaneously, we’ll call Parasoft Environment Manager (“EM”) to provision a virtual environment.
 This virtual environment will enable functional testing of Parabank.

 ### Prerequisites for the lab

 1. **Microsoft Azure Account**: You will need a valid and active Azure account for the Azure labs.
-If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/){:target="_blank"}
+If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/){:target="\_blank"}

-    * If you are an active Visual Studio Subscriber, you are entitled for a $50-$150 credit per month.
-You can refer to this [link](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/){:target="_blank"} to find out more information about this including how to activate and start using your monthly Azure credit.
+   - If you are an active Visual Studio Subscriber, you are entitled for a $50-$150 credit per month.
+You can refer to this [link](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/){:target="\_blank"} to find out more information about this including how to activate and start using your monthly Azure credit.

-    * If you are not a Visual Studio Subscriber, you can sign up for the FREE [Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/){:target="_blank"} program to create a **Azure free account** (includes 1 year of free services, $200 for 1st month).
+   - If you are not a Visual Studio Subscriber, you can sign up for the FREE [Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/){:target="\_blank"} program to create a **Azure free account** (includes 1 year of free services, $200 for 1st month).

-1. You will need a **Visual Studio Team Services Account**.
-If you do not have one, you can sign up for free [here](https://www.visualstudio.com/products/visual-studio-team-services-vs){:target="_blank"}
+1. You will need a **Azure DevOps Organization**.
+If you do not have one, you can sign up for free [here](https://www.visualstudio.com/products/visual-studio-team-services-vs){:target="\_blank"}

-1. You will need a **Personal Access Token** to set up your project using the **VSTS Demo Generator**.
-Please see this [article](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate){:target="_blank"} for instructions to create your token.
+1. You will need a **Personal Access Token** to set up your project using the **Azure DevOps Demo Generator**.
+Please see this [article](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate){:target="\_blank"} for instructions to create your token.

    {% include note.html content= "You should treat Personal Access Tokens like passwords.
 It is recommended that you save them somewhere safe so that you can re-use them for future requests." %}

 1. The ParaBank.zip sample system.
 You can download it **here**.

 ## Creating a Virtual Machine in Azure

-Before we create a project in VSTS, we need to deploy an Azure virtual machine.
+Before we create a project in Azure DevOps, we need to deploy an Azure virtual machine.
 This machine will serve several purposes:

 - It will host Parasoft’s Continuous Testing Platform on which we’ll define virtual environments
 - We will deploy the Parabank demo application to this machine
-- We will deploy virtual environments onto this machine as part of the release process in VSTS.
+- We will deploy virtual environments onto this machine as part of the release process in Azure DevOps.

 1. In your Azure portal, select **New** to access the Marketplace: